 The worksheets should summarize the operational and financial effects arising from the loss of business processes and functions.
-They should also indicate the time when disruptions to a function or process would effect the business.
+They should also indicate the time when disruptions to a function or process would affect the business.

 4. Determine critical functions and key business areas